8. Flow of execution#

 ret[[i]] <- f(x[[((i-1)%%nx)+1]], y[[((i-1)%%ny)+1]])

 Note that x and y might be of different lengths.
-Feel free to upgrade the above code by adding a warning like the longer argument is not a multiple of the length of the shorter one.
+Feel free to upgrade this code by adding a warning like the longer argument is not a multiple of the length of the shorter one.
 Also, rewrite it without using the modulo operator, `%%`.

 s <- 0